Tutorials > Julia Programming: a Hands-on Tutorial

 This problem with slow precompilation can be solved by creating a custom sysimage with PackageCompiler.jl.

 Step 1: Create a new project

-Now we need to activate the new project and install the necessary packages.
+Make sure to activate it as well, and install the required dependencies.
 In our case, it will be just Plots.
-Within a Julia REPL, do the following.

 ] pkg > activate .
 (MyProject) pkg > add Plots (MyProject) pkg > Ctrl+C

 We should now have a Project.toml file in the new directory, with some content similar to:

 and also a Manifest.toml file automatically generated by Julia.

 Step 2: Create a file with a representative workflow

 It is not only packages that need to be precompiled, but actual functions within those packages.
 As Julia functions can be called with multiple data types, we need to give the compiler more information on what are the data types that we intend to use in our typicall workflow.